 One wire (male USB) contains only ground while the other wire contains the positive voltage line.
 A circuit (tiny heart, tiny snowflake, shamrock, dragonfly etc.) is placed between the two wires.
-The positive side of the clasp also contains a LiPo battery and a PCB with a recharge circut.
-The battery is recharged by unplugging/unclasping the necklace and pluging the positive side of the clasp into a cell phone/usb charger.
+The positive side of the clasp also contains a LiPo battery and a PCB with a recharge circuit.
+The battery is recharged by unplugging/unclasping the necklace and plugging the positive side of the clasp into a cell phone/usb charger.

 - C1 : 4.7 uF